 The concert hall at Malmö Live.
 Photo: Carl Jonsson.

-Experience Beethoven's Fifth as if you were in a concert hall – or perhaps even better.
-Researchers and partner companies and organisations are developing a new generation of digital live events using AI and other new technologies.
+Experience Beethoven's Fifth as if you were sitting in the concert hall – or perhaps even better.
+With the help of AI and other new technologies, researchers are developing an entirely new concert experience.

 Contact information